cwarwicker/moodle-block_bc_dashboard/README.md

 ------------
 - Download the zip file, using the green "Clone or download" button
 - Extract the files
-- Rename the folder inside "moodle-block_bc_dashboard-master" to "block_bc_dashboard" to remove the github branch name
+- Rename the folder inside "moodle-block_bc_dashboard-master" to just "bc_dashboard" to remove the github branch name.
-- Place the "block_bc_dashboard" folder inside the /blocks directory of your Moodle site and run through the normal plugin installation procedure, then you can add the block to a course page.
+- Place the "bc_dashboard" folder inside the /blocks directory of your Moodle site and run through the normal plugin installation procedure, then you can add the block to a course page.

 Licence
 ------------